 The North Sea is one of the most heavily used seas in the world, and already the scene of considerable tension between nature, energy and food supply (in particular fishery).
 Over the coming decades the Climate Agreement will result in massive expansion of wind farms on the North Sea.
 Finding the space will prove a complex task.
 In the conflict between the various interests, we have identified our task as finding a new equilibrium.
-National government has set aside funds to the tune of \in 200 million3 to support cohesive nature, food and energy transitions ('Transition fund'4, see below 9).
+National government has set aside funds to the tune of $\in$ 200 million to support cohesive nature, food and energy transitions ('Transition fund', see below 9).

 We recognised that it is our task to achieve a new equilibrium.
-This calls for all parties to demonstrate a willingness to not only consider the possibilities from their own viewpoint but also to take account of the health of the North Sea as a whole.
+This calls for all parties to demonstrate a willingness to not only consider the possibilities from their own point of view but also to take account of the health of the North Sea as a whole.
 Specifically given the increasing pressure on the North Sea, additional efforts will be demanded in preserving and improving the quality of the ecosystem (including biodiversity).
 For that reason, we speak of going those extra miles for a healthy North Sea, both in area protection and in the protecting of species and supplementary measures for mitigating the negative effects on nature.

-We have intensively focused attention on the futureproofness of fishery.
-The nature and scale of the fleet will in the future have to tie in with the perspective of a healthy North Sea.
-All parties understand that the funds that will be made available for the transitions on the North Sea will to a large extent have to be spent on restructuring the fishing industry.
-Support for this approach was above all achieved by reaching agreements on exempting ecologically important areas from seabed-disturbing fishery methods.
+We have intensively focused attention on the future-proofness of fishery.
+The nature and size of the fleet will in the future have to tie in with the perspective of a healthy North Sea.
+All parties understand that the funds that will be made available for the transitions on the North Sea will for a large part have to be spent on the restructuring of fishery.
+Support for this approach was above all achieved by reaching agreements on exempting ecologically important areas from seabed-disturbing fishery.